lorien/linux_setup/README.md

 On software selection stage only "Standard system utilities" option must be selected.

-## OS Configuration
+## Main Installation

 Main installation steps are described as ansible rules in [ansible/tasks.yml](ansible/tasks.yml) file.

-Steps to prepare installation:
+First download repository to your machine:

 - `su # you must be root`
 - `apt install ansible`